-Paul Dalgleish
+Name: Paul Dalgleish

+Title: Executive Chairman and Managing Director

+Agreement commenced: 29 October 2021

-Title: Agreement commenced: Terms of agreement: Details: Executive Chairman and Managing Director 29 October 2021 Permanent full time Base salary of \$360,000 per annum plus superannuation.
+Terms of agreement: Permanent full time

+Details: Base salary of \$360,000 per annum plus superannuation.
 Six months termination notice by either party, performance rights subject to the satisfaction of specified milestones and performance criteria of GreenHy2.
+From 04/10/2023, the base salary is \$180,000, reduced by 50%.

+Name: William Howard

-Name: Title: William Howard Executive Director, CFO and Company Secretary
+Title: Executive Director, CFO and Company Secretary

 Agreement commenced: 15 July 2019

 Terms of agreement: Permanent full time

 Details: Base salary of \$295,000 per annum plus superannuation.
 Six months termination notice by either party, STI up to 40% and performance rights subject to the satisfaction of specified milestones and performance criteria (both individual and company).
+From 04/10/2023, the base salary is \$147,500, reduced by 50%.

 Name: Charles Rottier

 Title: Non-Executive Director

 Agreement commenced: 18 March 2020

-Details: \$65,000 per annum, adjusted to \$52,000 for part of year [Covid adjustment], inclusive of superannuation (if applicable)

-Name: Guido Belgiorno-Nettis

-Title: Non-Executive Chairman (Resigned 30 September 2022)

-Agreement Commenced: 22 December 2016

-Remuneration revised: 01 May 2020

-Details: \$85,000 adjusted to \$64,000 [Covid adjustment] per annum inclusive of superannuation (if applicable)
+Details: Director fee \$65,000 per annum and Committee Service fee \$10,000 per annum.
+From 04/10/2023, the fees are reduced by 50%.